 An edge is worked directly on a piece of crochet, unlike a trim, which is worked separately then attached into position on the fabric (crocheted or not).

-Here are a few of the most common edge stitches you can use.
+Here are a few of the most common crochet edge stitches you can use.

 Along with how to complete the stitches, I have included a suggested number of stitches they can be worked on.
-If you find your last row has a few less stitches than called for, make an evenly spaced increase row.
+If you find your last row has fewer stitches than called for, make an evenly spaced increase row.
 Fortunately, most of these are worked over a small number of stitches, so your increase row will likely not warp the shape of your fabric.

-Crocheting a row of SC is suggested before you start an edge pattern so you can work on an even line, especially if you are working a side!
+Crocheting a row of single crochet is suggested before you start an edge pattern so you can work on an even line, especially if you are working a side!

 The crab stitch is utilized as a corded edging.
 It’s a subtle and sophisticated finish that will be the easiest to memorize and use.